 Personally, I’ve long been in favor of putting more clothes on Wonder Woman, whose old outfit left her practically naked compared to her male peers in the DC Comics Universe.
 I’m not sure how I feel about this particular redesign yet (although I don’t see how I can argue with the likes of Tim Gunn), but I certainly don’t have any issues with making the princess of a race of ancient Greek Amazons look “less American.”

 What concerns me more are the other character alterations that have been made along with Wonder Woman’s change of costume.
 Her history has also been altered, resulting in her super powers being greatly diminished and her Amazonian heritage largely erased from her memory.
 This reminds me of writer Denny O’Neil’s 1968 attempt to recast Wonder Woman as a more meaningful role model by taking away all her super abilities and presenting her as the wholly human, self-possessed, liberated woman.
-As Diana Prince, she gave up her traditional costume for mini dresses and pants suits.
+As Diana Prince, she gave up her traditional costume for mini dresses and bell bottoms.
 Well-intentioned as this experiment was, it angered none other than second-wave feminist foremother Gloria Steinem, a life-long Wonder Woman fan who objected to the most famous and powerful female superhero in comics being stripped of her super powers.
 In 1972, Wonder Woman regained her powers and her costume.

 Ms. Steinem is just as upset about this latest makeover, saying, among other things, “the original Wonder Woman was changing the world to fit women.
 This one seems changed to fit the world.”